-Make your demo a “Choose Your Own Adventure” experience
+Make your demo a "choose-your-own-adventure" experience

-Showing the trailer vs showing the movie
+Show the trailer vs. show the movie

-It’s better to show the highlight reel (of the product features that are most important to them) at their most compelling point, then to spend too much time on build up or walking through a massive feature list.
+It’s better to show the highlight reel (the product features that are most important to your prospective client) at their most compelling point, rather than spending too much time on build-up or walking through a massive feature list.
 Don’t waste time with setup or build up unless it is absolutely necessary to your point.

 Consider a movie trailer.
-You get no back story, just a big explosion, a passionate kiss and a slap across the face.
-No time is spent on background as to why these happened, we just see the excitement and, if done well, have a very good idea of what we’re getting for our movie ticket.
+You get no back story, just a big explosion, a passionate kiss, and a slap across the face.
+No time is spent on background as to why these happened, we just see the excitement and, if done well, we have a very good idea of what we’re getting for our movie ticket.

 Just be prepared to dive in to details if asked to.
 This will lead to a lighter, more involved audience who will be actively engaged in the demo outcome.